Phenylketonuria - a long term condition: Track 1

 - Posted under: Social Care

-Jack, who was diagnosed with RA at seven days old talks about living with this long term condition.
+Jack, who was diagnosed with PKU at seven days old talks about living with this long term condition.

 - Read a transcript of this track - you'll need a PDF viewer, such as Adobe's free Adobe Reader